letsdrink/ouzo/docs/documentation/orm.rst

         )
     )

-however you can use closure to:
+you can use a closure too:

 ::